 Not with briefs.
 Not with budgets.
 With questions that won't leave you alone.
 Why does this interface feel clunky?
 Could automation solve this repetitive task?
 What if we approached this problem from a completely different angle?

+Every WendL project begins with curiosity that demands exploration.
+A hunch that there's a better way.
 We don't wait for perfect clarity before starting.
 Clarity emerges through making.
 You can't think your way to interesting solutions.
 You have to build your way there.
-Prototype.
-Test.
-Break it.
-Rebuild it better.

 Design Meets Function